openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Resolution Steps**

-Please verify that the task configuration is correct.
+Please check whether the task configuration is correct.

 ## 13499999 Other Errors